 6. Don't forget to exercise.
 As if running up and down stairs, rocking a baby for hours, and doing housework isn't enough, you ask?
 Yes and no. While you're burning lots of energy caring for the house and kids, you may be overstraining some muscles or ignoring others.
 A balanced workout with some strength and flexibility training can give you more energy for your busy life and keep you from hurting yourself.
 And the time you spend exercising can also be valuable for thinking or meditating.
 Best bets include walking, biking, or swimming combined with yoga, Pilates, or weight training.
 You don't always have to leave the house for a workout, especially for strength and flexibility -- rent or borrow different videos until you find one you like.
 Better yet, consult a personal trainer and have her design a workout for you to do at home with minimal equipment.
 (Personal trainers at YMCAs sometimes offer free sessions.)

 7. Stay in touch with your old self.
 Having a baby transforms your life, and for many, it takes a while -- even years -- to get adjusted to their new role as Mama or Daddy.
 And while you'll never have your carefree single life back, you don't have to give up the person you used to be.
-Try to stay in touch with old friends and meet them regularly, whether it's for a weekly bike ride or monthly brunch.
-If you're a stay-at-home parent who's getting burned out, consider going back to work -- besides having adult conversation with your friends and colleagues again, you may feel happier using your education and talents more fully.
+Try to stay in touch with old friends and meet them regularly, whether it's for a weekly bike ride or monthly brunch (hold the brunch outdoors if your children are too young for a Covid vaccination).
+If you're a stay-at-home parent who's getting burned out, consider going back to work -- besides having adult conversation with your friends and colleagues again, you may feel happier using your talents more fully.
 Some parents say working away from home reduces the stress of caregiving, and they have more energy and fun with their kids when they're home.

 8. Make new friends.
 Being a new parent is confusing, and you can use all the advice you can get.
 Especially if your old friends don't have kids or your family lives far away, it's time to add new "parent friends" who know what you're going through.
-If you can get child care, take a parenting class -- you're bound to meet some kindred spirits there.
+If you can get child care and your youngest kids are vaccinated, take a parenting class -- you're bound to meet some kindred spirits there.
 If your child is adopted, chances are there's an online parent's support group sponsoring activities in your area.
-A mother's group or playgroup is another great way to find playmates for your kids as well, and while they play you can chat -- and vent-- with other parents.
+Once your kids are old enough to wear a mask or be vaccinated, a mother's group or playgroup is another great way to find playmates for your kids as well, and while they play you can chat -- and vent-- with other parents.

 9. Plan ahead.
 Planning takes time, but the payoff is worth it.
 Figure out what you want to cook for the week and get everything you need in one grocery trip.
 Keep track of errands -- post office, ATM, birthday gift -- and do them all in one trip out.
 Get dinner prepped or started earlier in the day so that you won't be cooking frantically while your toddler is hungry and howling.

 10. Use timesavers.
 The phone and Internet are your friends.
 You might have discovered this while you were pregnant and were too tired to drive all over town looking for that crib sheet and changing pad -- always call ahead and see if a hard-to-find item is in stock.
 If it is, reserve it so it'll still be there when you get over to the store.
 Better yet, order it and have it delivered.
 You might not like to pay the shipping fee, but it'll save you the time and trouble of getting yourself and baby ready and out the door, plus you'll save on gas or fares.
-Think of other ways you could save time -- a crockpot can cook your stew while you're at work, automatic bill payments can save you time and late fees, and a digital video recorder (DVR) can record your favorite TV shows so you can watch them anytime and fast-forward through the commercials.
+Think of other ways you could save time -- a crockpot to cook your stew while you're at work, automatic bill payments to save you time and late fees, and recording your favorite TV shows so you can watch them anytime and fast-forward through the commercials.

 11. Find some places where you and baby can both relax.
 No matter how cozy your home is, you don't want to feel trapped in it.
 Get to know the tot-friendly parks in your area -- they're good places to meet other parents.
-Check out your local YMCA -- most have reduced fees or scholarships if income is a problem, and many have kindergyms where babies and toddlers can roll and play on padded floors while you relax with other parents.
-Look for a coffee shop with a padded play area for toddlers and babies, or find out if your library or local bookstore has a regular storytime for young children.
+Check out your local YMCA -- most have reduced fees or scholarships if income is a problem.
+Find out if your library or local bookstore has a regular storytime for young children.

 12. Keep it simple.
-Try not to go overboard with infant music classes, matching shoes and socks for every outfit, or elaborate birthday parties featuring a clown and special cake from a bakery across town.
-Besides driving yourself crazy, perfectionism and overscheduling will leave you and your child cranky and exhausted.
+Try not to go overboard with kiddie activities.
+Besides driving yourself crazy, perfectionism and over-scheduling will leave you and your child cranky and exhausted.
 Kids need free time to run around outside and use their imaginations, and babies are too young to really appreciate the difference between a bongo and a djembe anyway.